 Crab Hush Puppies

-Tips For Making Crab Hush Puppies
+Tips For Making Hush Puppies

 • If you have a deep fryer– great.
 If not, use a Dutch oven or deep skillet.
 Cast iron is perfect for frying.
 It really holds the heat well.